Sunday, June 24, 2018, 11 am to 4 pm

-The Tour of Remarkable Homes, in its fifth year in 2017, is organized and hosted by the Madison Historical Society.
+The Tour of Remarkable Homes, in its sixth year in 2018, is organized and hosted by the Madison Historical Society.
 Funds raised through this annual event are used for the maintenance of our historic properties, the conservation of our collection, and for our educational programming.

 Together with generous grants and donations from MHS members and friends, the proceeds of the Tour enables us to continue to preserve and protect our historic properties and to care for our collection of treasures from Madison's rich past.

 Each year the Tour provides the rare opportunity for guests to explore five of Madison’s most unique private residences.
 Each home is remarkable for its age, size, location, or distinctive architecture and landscaping.
 The homes can be visited in any order and at your own pace.
 You may wish to travel from house to house by car or by bicycle.
 Guides are stationed at each location to provide background information about each home and its interesting design features and history.
 The tour price includes a Tour Program Book, which serves as your admission to each property.
 The program book is full of useful information, including the tour map.

 In 2016 we added a new tradition.
 In addition to the five featured homes, visitors were invited to stop at the Allis-Bushnell House for light refreshments and a guided or self-guided tour.
 Owned and protected by the MHS for nearly 100 years, the house museum’s lower level has recently been made accessible to all town residents with the addition of an ADA-compliant ramp and restroom.